-The headline on your homepage is the first line the visitor reads and therefore the most important line on your highly converting landing page.
+The headline on your homepage is the first line the visitor reads and therefore the most important line on your entire website.

-Being concise means making your point quickly, without extra words that don’t add any value.
+Being concise means making your point quickly, without extra words that don’t add anything.

 In just a few seconds, your visitors should understand your offering from reading your headline.